-Proposed Motion 2: I make a motion that the Faculty Handbook Committee consider changing the Faculty Emerita/Emeritus Committee’s membership from one tenured associate or full professor from each academic college, and two tenured at-large members to one continuing full-time faculty at or above the rank of Lecturer II from each academic college, and two continuing full-time at-large faculty at or above the rank of Lecturer II (UCA Faculty Handbook, Chapter 3; Section 4; A and B).
+Proposed Motion 3: I make a motion to change the Faculty Emerita/Emeritus Committee’s membership from one tenured associate or full professor from each academic college, and two tenured at-large members to one full-time continuing faculty at or above the academic rank of Lecturer II (non-tenure track) or at or above the academic rank of Associate Professor (tenure track) from each academic college, and two full-time continuing at-large faculty at or above the academic rank of Lecturer II (non-tenure track) or at or above the academic rank of Associate Professor (tenure-track) (UCA Faculty Handbook, Chapter 3; Section 4; A and B).
 Members other than the chair are appointed by the Faculty Senate for rotating three-year terms.

 Current Faculty Emerita/Emeritus Committee Membership